 Economic Impact of Covid-19 in Tanzania

+Due to the pandemic, initially, tourism halted, and exports of manufacturing and agricultural goods slumped.
 The Bank of Tanzania (BOT) Monthly Economic Review of January 2021 indicates that in the year ending December 2020, Tanzania’s travel receipts declined by 59.2%.